 Writing an urgent paper isn’t much different from writing when you have all the time in the world – you just have to work fast and don’t have the right to make any mistakes.
 This means that you should carefully divide your work into stages and avoid dispersing your attention.
 Do one thing at a time, never getting distracted either by things outside your job or by other stages.

 #1.
 Don’t even consider plagiarizing.
+A lot of students looking for the best solutions on how to write an essay overnight feel the temptation to copy-paste somebody else’s works or fragments of those.
+Wrong!
+No matter how tough the assignment gets, using texts written by fellow students is a crime.
 We live in times when even middle school English teachers use plagiarism checkers when looking through the works of their students.
 In most cases, plagiarism is immediately obvious even without specialized software, but even if it isn’t, any checker will immediately spot your attempt at copy/paste.
 You will get caught and some consequences of plagiarism are possible.
 At the very best, it will get on your record.
 At worst, you will be expelled;

 #2.
 Think about a thesis statement.
 This is a key to any successful paper.
 Without a clear, concise and definite thesis statement, an assignment risks turning out to be weak, unfocused, and vague.
 Think about the main argument you make in your paper and try to formulate it in a single sentence.
 If you have problems doing this, it means that you haven’t fully understood what is required of you.
 Therefore, you have to spend some time clarifying your point.
 After you manage to create a thesis statement, write it down on a separate sheet of paper.
 Keep it in front of you at all times so that you don’t stray away from your primary topic;